Q: What is biodegradable sunscreen & soap?

 Q: Are there certain ingredients to watch out for?

 A: Some of the most harmful ingredients that many sunscreens contain, including some that are actually biodegradable such as those made by Nature's Gate, are PABA, octinoxate, oxybenzone, 4-methylbenzylidene camphor and the preservative butylparaben.
-If your sunscreen has any of these ingredients, it is not safe for use on the reefs.
+If your sunscreen or soap has any of these ingredients, it is not safe for use on the reefs.

-A: One of the most harmful things to the natural underwater environment of Mexico and elsewhere is the sunscreens, oils, and sun-blocks worn by tourists.
+A: One of the most harmful things to the natural underwater environment of Mexico and elsewhere is the sunscreens, soap oils, and sun-blocks worn by tourists.
 We don't think of it, but when we swim in the water, these oils come off and settle on the coral reefs and other marine life, and in volume can almost act like an oil slick in the water, creating damage to the delicate ecosystems.
 The reefs are suffocated, and sunscreens are one of the biggest causes of bleaching to our reefs, and the death of much of the world's coral.

 Q: Why does coral get bleached?
 Is coral bleaching really a problem?

-A: The ingredients in normal sunscreens promote viral infection in the coral, as well as covering it with oils and goo.
+A: The ingredients in normal products promote viral infection in the coral, as well as covering it with oils and goo.
 Between 4000 and 6000 tons of sunscreen washes off swimmers every year on their vacations.
 As much as 25% of the world's coral reefs are in imminent danger of collapse due to human pressures, and another 25% is in longer term danger.

 Q: I've never heard of this before.
 Are you making this stuff up?